srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_17-how-to-manage-your-azure-iot-hub.md

 1. Under **Action group**, click **Select action group**.

     The **Select an action group to attach to this alert rule** pane is displayed.
+If there are existing Action Groups available within the selected subscription, they will be listed here.
+Notice that you can change the subscription and filter the list.
+In this lab, we will create a new action group.

 1. On the **Select an action group to attach to this alert rule** pane, click **Create action group**.

+    The **Create action group** pane is displayed.

+1. On the **Basics** tab, under **Subscription**, ensure that the subscription you have been using for this lab is selected.

+1. In the **Resource group** dropdown, click **rg-az220**.

+    > **Note**: Action Groups are usually shared across a subscription and would likely be centrally managed by the Azure subscription owner.
+As such they are more likely to be included in a common resource group rather than in a project specific resource group such as "rg-az220".
+We are using "rg-az220" to make it easier to clean up the resources after the lab.

+    The next area, **Instance details** is used to specify the full and display names for the group.

 1. Under **Action group name**, enter **AZ-220 Email Action Group**